thiagobodevan/evolution-go/README.md

 - Go 1.24 or higher
 - PostgreSQL (optional, for message storage)
 - Docker (optional, for containerized deployment)
+- Git access to `EvolutionAPI/whatsmeow` repository (for cloning whatsmeow-lib)

 ## 🚀 Quick Start